 Fig. 4

-Fig.5 investigate the relationship between cache size and system throghput.
+Fig.5 investigate the relationship between cache size and system throughput.
 As shown in Fig. 5, with the total cache size increases, the effective capacity based system throughput gains at the same time.
 It demonstrates the fact that expense of storage can alleviate the shortage of backhaul bandwidth and improve the data rate that a user achieves.
 The more contents BSs cache, the more chances users can get the contents in RAN so that they can be served immediately.

 Fig. 5